 The Internal Control System is comprised of governance functions and controls following a three lines of defence model and a system of internal controls that is aligned with the Committee of Sponsoring Organisation of the Treadway Commission (COSO).

+Our first line of defence is the business departments which have responsibility for managing and controlling their risks, in accordance with agreed risk appetites through the implementation of a sound set of processes and controls.
+Responsibility for risk management resides at all levels within our business, from the senior management team to departmental and team managers.
+All staff members are accountable for managing risks within the business areas for which they are responsible, ensuring compliance with prescribed company plans, policies and prevailing regulatory and legislative requirements.
+The business lines are also responsible for complying with the policies and standards which comprise the Group's Risk Management Framework.
+Current key risks and issues facing us are considered by the management team, with each key risk owned by the member of the management team responsible for the strategic management of that risk across the Group.

+Our second line of defence comprises two functions: the risk management function and the compliance function.
+The risk management function is responsible for coordinating all the risk management activities within the business.
+This includes the development, maintenance and enhancement of the Risk Management Policy and Framework, as well as risk management reporting.
+The risk management function provides regular risk reports to the IHP Audit and Risk Committee and the IFAL Risk Committee.
+The Chairs of the committees then provide a summary to the members of the boards.
+The compliance function is primarily responsible for supporting the Group to ensure that its activities are conducted in accordance with all applicable regulatory requirements.

-The first line of defence consists of the business operations including management procedures along with input provided by the Quality Control team for process improvements.
-The second line of defence is through the Risk Management Framework and Compliance policies, procedures and a risk based Compliance monitoring programme.
-The IFAL Group Risk Committee also forms part of the second line of defence and accordingly receives management information and reports from the second line functions.
-The third line of defence is the Internal Audit department, which provides independent assurance on the adequacy and effectiveness of the Company's risk management and major business process control arrangements.
-The Head of Internal Audit reports directly to the Chair of the IFAL Group Audit Committee, which is comprised solely of independent NEDs.
+Our third line of defence is internal audit, which provides independent assurance on the adequacy and effectiveness of the Group's risk management and major business process control arrangements.
+It performs regular audits across the business, reporting to the committees on the implementation and effectiveness of the Risk Management Policy and Framework.
+The Head of Internal Audit reports directly to the committee chairs.
+The board is satisfied that internal audit provides sufficient assurance on the Risk Management Policy and Framework.

 The Internal Control System is supported by having an IntegraFin Group structure that defines clear lines of authority (including formal delegated authority as appropriate), responsibility and accountability and establishes appropriate lines of reporting and segregation of duties.
 The IntegraFin Group recognises that accurate, timely and effective management information is crucial to the success of the Internal Control System.